Psychedelic Porn Crumpets: Career

 In 2018 came the release of their single, "Social Candy", which was overall well received and led to a brief national tour through October of the same year, passing through Melbourne, Adelaide, and Perth.
 This tour was when the band first introduced the back-up drummer Peter Coyne.

 In May 2019, the band played in the UK at the All Points East music festival, at the Victoria Park event.
 In July 2019, following the release of their album, And Now for the Whatchamacallit, they embarked on a national tour passing through Adelaide, Brisbane, Melbourne, Sydney, and their hometown of Perth.

-In October 2019, the band released "Mundungus", which was described by Music Fest News as "beautifully chaotic and explosive".
+In October 2019, the band released the single "Mundungus", which was described by Music Fest News as "beautifully chaotic and explosive".

 On 5 August 2020, the band released the single "Mr Prism".

 On 5 February 2021, the band released the album Shyga!
 The Sunlight Mound.
-The band have played with Los Angeles based Levitation Room.
+The band have played with Los Angeles-based Levitation Room.

 On 15 October 2021, they released "Lava Lamp Pisco", the first single from their album Night Gnomes.
 Night Gnomes was released on 22 April 2022.

 On 17 May 2023, the band released the single "Nootmare (K-I-L-L-I-N-G) Meow!" from their album Fronzoli.
 Three months later, on 24 August 2023, a second single from the album was released, called "(I'm a Kadaver) Alakazam".
 On 10 November 2023, Fronzoli was released.

 On 14 November 2024, the band released the single "Another Reincarnation".
 Another single, "March on for Pax Romana", was released on 30 January 2025.
 On 27 March 2025, a third single, "Weird World Awoke", was released.
 A day later, the band announced their seventh album, Carpe Diem, Moonman.
 On 15 May 2025, Carpe Diem, Moonman was released.
+The band's eighth album, Pogo Rodeo, was released later in the year on 29 October 2025.